yiisoft/yii2/docs/guide/runtime-routing.md

 The default URL format uses a query parameter named `r` to represent the route and normal query parameters to represent the query parameters associated with the route.
 For example, the URL `/index.php?r=post/view&id=100` represents the route `post/view` and the `id` query parameter 100.
-The default URL format does not require any configuration about the [[yii\web\UrlManager|URL manager]] and works in any Web server setup.
+The default URL format does not require any configuration of the [[yii\web\UrlManager|URL manager]] and works in any Web server setup.

 The pretty URL format uses the extra path following the entry script name to represent the route and the associated